bendalab/thunderfish/doc/thunderfish.md

 </table>

 The columns contain:
-1. Index of the fish (the number that is also used to number the files).
+1. `index` Index of the fish (the number that is also used to number the files).
-2. EOD frequency in Hertz.
+2. `EODf` EOD frequency in Hertz.
-3. Period between two pulses (1/EODf) in milliseconds.
+3. `period` Period between two pulses (1/EODf) in milliseconds.
-4. Amplitude of the largest peak (P1 peak) in the units of the input data.
+4. `max-ampl` Amplitude of the largest peak (P1 peak) in the units of the input data.
-5. Amplitude of the largest trough in the units of the input data.
+5. `min-ampl` Amplitude of the largest trough in the units of the input data.
-6. Peak-to-peak amplitude in the units of the input data.
+6. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
-7. Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+7. `noise` Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
-8. Percentage of recording that is clipped.
+8. `clipped` Percentage of recording that is clipped.
-9. Whether the waveform was flipped.
+9. `flipped` Whether the waveform was flipped.
-10. Time where the pulse starts relative to P1 in milliseconds.
+10. `tstart` Time where the pulse starts relative to P1 in milliseconds.
-11. Time where the pulse ends relative to P1 in milliseconds.
+11. `tend` Time where the pulse ends relative to P1 in milliseconds.
-12. Total width of the pulse in milliseconds.
+12. `width` Total width of the pulse in milliseconds.
-13. Time constant of the exponential decay of the tail of the pulse in milliseconds.
+13. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
-14. Index of the first peak in the pulse (i.e. -1 for P-1)
+14. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1)
-15. Index of the last peak in the pulse (i.e. 3 for P3)
+15. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3)
-16. Number of EODs used for computing the averaged EOD waveform.
+16. `n` Number of EODs used for computing the averaged EOD waveform.
-17. Frequency at the peak power of the single pulse spectrum in Hertz.
+17. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
-18. Peak power of the single pulse spectrum in decibel.
+18. `peakpower` Peak power of the single pulse spectrum in decibel.
-19. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+19. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-20. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+20. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-21. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+21. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.

 ### RECORDING-pulsepeaks-N.EXT